 8 And on the subject of global warming, is your government prepared to do the following:

 (I) Outlaw the manufacture of fossil fuel burning automobiles in two years time, and outlaw the use of similar vehicles in seven years time?
-Theses cars will be replaced by dual use (taxi/parcel delivery) vehicles owned by taxi companies only, due to the high maintenance standards and high usage required.
+Theses cars will be replaced by dual use taxi vans for people and parcel delivery owned by taxi companies only, due to their high purchase price, high maintenance standards and high usage required.
 Re-charging will be in off road car parks and through the use of under road surface charging points at major road junctions.
 Private parking areas will be converted to gardens, which the government will encourage, in order to improve people's well being, and the environment.
 Additional gardens will be created in road narrowing schemes, since the number of smart vehicles will only be about a quarter of what exists at present, greatly reducing the need for street parking.
+As photo-voltaic arrays increase in efficacy, vehicles fitted with such technology may not require recharging points.

 (II) Ensure that all new dwellings are off-grid zero carbon bio-homes (biomes), including areas for the in-house production of food (vegetables, fruit, rabbit, chicken, fish)?
 This will lead to the phasing out of food outlets (supermarkets, etc.), and traditional animal farming, particularly cattle and sheep (due to their methane production)?
 Since no cattle will be reared and no leather imported, the boot & shoe industry will have to employ alternative bio-degradable materials, such as pineapple, bamboo, jute, hemp, kelp and cork.
 Bio-homes will need two family groups to live in them in order to maintain the food production facilities whilst the other family are on holiday.
 The state will have to outlaw the concept of adults living on their own.
 Biomes are necessary, not just to reduce our carbon footprint, but to also give people alternative employment through the management of their hydroponic facilities, etc., in an automated world, as a means of combating obesity, crime and mental illness, etc. Other civilisation's had their pyramids, zig-a-rats and great walls, and we will have our biomes.